Technology

 Step 3: Processing Node C

-• Current node: C (distance 3) - Popped from queue (priority 3)
+• Current node: C (distance 3) – popped with priority 3

 • Neighbors: